Building A Creative New Pricing Strategy To Boost Businesses Growth ✨

 During uncertain situations, customers will want to preempt financial instability.
 This will make them more cautious with spending.
 In order to address this concern, it’s a good idea to allow flexibility.

 For example, extending payment terms might give them the opportunity to manage cash flow better.
 Your customers may also appreciate added protection terms that will hamper volatile costs or unforeseen charges.
 Likewise, there are alternate channels to lower costs in exchange for slight delays.

 Being negotiable establishes value for customer satisfaction, instead of risking customer churn or switching to an alternative.
 This method focuses on profit margin rather than sales volume and gives incentives to sales teams.
-More commonly, this pricing method is used by car industries and other wholesale services.
+More commonly, car industries and other wholesale services use this pricing method.